zozzlethena/docs/pages/launch.md

 # Launch Details

-Velodrome is launching on Tuesday, May 31th 2022!
+Velodrome is launching on 1st of June, 2022!

 <Callout type="warning" emoji="⚠️">
   As with any launch, we'd like to warn our users about the potential limitations of the first release.
 At launch, our dApp will render best in **desktop environments**.

+  The external rewards (bribes) functionality will be disabled at the bebining of the first epoch (first week).
+This will be rolled out in time when gauge voting will start!

   We anticipate having a mobile-optimized version of the dApp in future updates.
 Other functionality might not be fully optimized (e.g., error